misschainsawktn/jays-hideout/content/index.md

 #creek: Media interests. **Creeks** are where I can go when I want to indulge into observing and reflecting on things other people have done.

+#page: Personal other stuff. **Pages** are achievements, independent pieces of my writing and much more.
+Basically, miscellaneous and unsorted things.

+#post-it: Little reminders. **Post-Its** are small, generally include a single concept or idea, and may serve as a starting point for other reflections.

 Other tags are more specific.
 If I listed them all here, this page would become unnecessarily long, so you can either discover them by looking around or through the [[tags|Tag Index]].

 %%